TristanBilot/tristanbilot.github.io/courses/autodiff/Autodiff.md

 ## Next steps

-In the <a href="/optimize">next course</a>, we will use our autodiff engine to optimize a first neural net using `stochastic gradient descent` and `MSE` cost function.
+In the next course, we will use our autodiff engine to optimize a first neural net using `stochastic gradient descent` and `MSE` cost function.

 <!-- penser à optimiser les opérations en stockant les gradients précédents -->